Gilloog/MayDGilloog_FINAL/README.md

 3. Next create a Sketches folder inside the data folder /data/Sketches
 4. Lastly verify that the cars_test and Cars_train as well as the cars_anno.mat are in the data folder as well

+Models:

+Software Deoendencies:
+PyTorch, Matplotlib, OpenCV, Shutil and Pillow

+These can all be downloaded into your conda environment by this pip command pip install torch torchvision matplotlib opencv-python pillow

+Running the Project:
+Once you have downloaded the dataset and have setup the correct folders and insured that all paths are correct:

+    Run the train.py script-
+    python code/train.py --dataset_path=data/train --epochs=50

+    Run the evaluation.py script-
+    python code/evaluate.py --model_path=models/contextual_gan.h5 --test_data=data/test